 The triggering factor that causes yellowing of the foliage in autumn before the first frosts is usually not known more precisely.
 It is probably partly the shortening of the day length.
 Strikingly, the foliage discoloration of the various tree species takes place in a relatively short period of time.
 According to the phenological calendar in the twentieth century, yellowing in Central Europe occurs between October 10 and 20, with no sharp difference between places in the west and in the east, nor between low and high mountainous areas.
 Trees near street lamps remain green longer.
 In recent years one observes an extension of the vegetation period in Central Europe from the 20th to the 30th of October.

-The evergreen foliage is neither resistant to cold nor to frost-dryness, i.e. prolonged temperatures below 0 °C. In Central Europe, the evergreen cherry laurel (Prunus laurocerasus) always freezes back in gardens and parks during severe cold (► Fig. H-10 c,f).
-Several subspecies of these have perhaps also become widely established in central European front gardens, forest edges, etc. in the course of climate change, which is now noticeable after all.
+The evergreen foliage is neither resistant to cold nor to frost-dryness, i.e. prolonged temperatures below 0 °C. In Central Europe, the evergreen cherry laurel (Prunus laurocerasus) always freezes back in gardens and parks during severe frost (► Fig. H-10 c,f).
+Several subspecies of these have perhaps also become widely established in central European front gardens, forest edges, etc. in the course of Climate Change, which is now noticeable after all.

-Even with moderate frost, the leaves show CO2 excretion in the light, which means that respiration continues, but photosynthesis is blocked.
+Even with moderate frost, the leaves show CO2 release in the light, which means that respiration continues, but photosynthesis is blocked.
 Ilex aquifolium (holly) has an Atlantic distribution.
 Hedera helix (ivy) is a sub-Atlantic evergreen species that avoids eastern continental areas with cold winters.
 The same is true of the broom species Ulex and Sarothamnus.
 The evergreen alpine roses (Rhododendron) and the cranberry (Vaccinium vitis-idaea) can only withstand the winter cold in Central Europe under snow protection.

 The shedding of the thin, deciduous leaves in winter and the protection of the buds from water loss mean a saving of substance compared to the freezing of thick evergreen leaves.
 The prerequisite, however, is that the newly formed leaves in spring have a sufficiently long and warm summer period of at least four months to ensure the growth and maturation of the lignifying axial organs and the accumulation of substance reserves for fruiting and for budding in the following year.
 But even in the leafless state, the branches lose water in winter, and to varying degrees in the different hardwood species.
 The Central European beech therefore avoids the zone of cold Eastern European winters.
 The oak, on the other hand, even reaches the Urals.
 In extremely continental Siberia, deciduous trees are absent except for the small-leaved tree species birch (Betula) and trembling poplar (Populus tremula) as well as mountain ash (Sorbus aucuparia) with its small leaflets.

-◘ Fig. I-1 Climate diagrams from the sub-Mediterranean zone (without cold winters: Valence), from the warm and humid deciduous forest zone (Lugano), and from the Central European beech forest zone (Luxembourg).
+◘ Fig. I-1 Climate diagrams from the sub-Mediterranean zone (without cool winters: Valence), from the warm and humid deciduous forest zone (Lugano), and from the Central European beech forest zone (Luxembourg).